Orientable hyperbolic 4-manifolds over the 120-cell: Introduction

-The \emph{suitable order} of facets are as shown in Table \ref{table:coor1}--\ref{table:coor3}.
-And the dodecahedral boundary of the 120-cell can be divided into nine layers according to the distance from a the first facet $F_1$.
-The first 33 many facets form actually the first three layers.
-See Section \ref{section:120cell} for more details.

-In total, we find 59 new closed $\mathbb{H}^4$-manifolds with volume $\frac{544\pi^2}{3}$ by two algorithms, see Table \ref{table:ori}, \ref{table:nonori} and \ref{table:9col}.
-The first Color-Recursion algorithm is much more universal but of low efficiency in our setting.
-And the second Block-Pasting algorithm is far more effective by taking advantage of the symmetry information of the 120-cell but still encounter difficulty of unaffordable running time when considering $k$-coloring, where $k$ is equal or greater than $9$.
-But we have figured out all the orientable small cover over the 12-cell, which is realized by at most $8$ many colors.
+In addition, one 9-coloring manifold is successfully constructed.
+See Section \ref{section:9col_cr} and \ref{section:9-coloring} for details.
+Therefore, we obtain a total of 59 new closed hyperbolic $4$-manifolds with volume $\frac{544\pi^2}{3}$ through two algorithms.
+See Table \ref{table:ori}, \ref{table:nonori} and \ref{table:9col} for details.
+The \emph{color-recursion algorithm} is much more universal, but is too inefficient to solve our problems.
+The \emph{block-pasting algorithm} is far more effective as it takes advantage of the symmetry information of the 120-cell; however, it still exhibits an unaffordable running time when considering $k$-colorings, where $k$ is greater than or equal to nine.
+We have identified all of the orientable small covers over the 120-cell, which are realized by at most eight colors.
 See Section 6 for more details.
-And we plan to furtherly study the topology of the $\mathbb{H}^4$-manifold based on those constructed examples.